Blog Nutrition Does Bread Make You Fat? Here’s What You Need To Know About Food And Weight Gain

 Does Bread Make You Fat?
 Here’s What You Need To Know About Food And Weight Gain

-No, bread is not responsible for round bellies that have people huffing and puffing on the treadmill.
+No, bread isn’t responsible for round bellies that have people huffing and puffing on the treadmill.
 No food is single-handedly to blame for weight gain.
 Weight gain is caused by eating too much in general.
 When you eat more calories than your body uses, you accumulate a calorie surplus and gain pounds.

-The Nutritional Value Of Different Types Of Bread
+The Nutritional Value of Different Types of Bread

 does bread make you fat

 Does Bread Make You Fat?
-There Is More To It Than Extra Pounds

-The calories in wheat bread alone do not make you fat.
+The calories in wheat bread alone don’t make you fat.
 This may come as a surprise to you, but calories in any food can make you fat; not just those in bread.
-Overconsumption of food creates a calorie surplus that is responsible for weight gain.
-That said, there is more to the criticism against white bread than weight gain.

 See also